Welcome Friends and Neighbors!

 Who is responsible for cleaning and maintaining the dog park?

-The DFAC will have ongoing responsibilities to assist in the maintenance and cleanup of the DFA.
-Please remember, this is volunteer organization, so we rely on the assistance of those who use the park to help keep it in good shape for all.
+The DFAC and park users will have ongoing responsibilities to assist in the maintenance and cleanup of the DFA.
+Please remember, the DFAC is a volunteer organization, so we rely on the assistance of those who use the park to help keep it in good shape for all.
 Dog owners are still responsible for picking up after their pets within the dog park.
-The first Saturday of every month (from 9-11am) has been designated as clean up day.
+The first Saturday of every month from 9-11am has been designated as clean up day.
 All are welcome and encouraged to pitch in!

 Please bring only appropriate toys and take them with you when you leave.
 Toys that are left behind may deteriorate to a point where they create a danger to other dogs and smaller toys may be accidentally swallowed by larger dogs.
 We understand that sometimes people leave toys thinking that they may be fun for other dogs to play with, and while we appreciate the sentiment, we kindly request that you not do that.
 Also, if you see broken toys or trash in the dog park while you are there, please help out and throw them away.
 The dog park is truly a community space where we have to rely on one another to keep it clean.
 Thanks!